 Social Media, Identity Theft, and Credit Card Fraud

-If you think this is an invasion of privacy, according German law, you would be wrong.
-Schufa said the project fell within the scope of German privacy laws, however, they would not be pursuing the initiative after receiving harsh backlash.
+If you think this is an invasion of privacy, according to German law, you would be wrong.
+Schufa said the project fell within the scope of German privacy laws.
+However, they would not be pursuing the initiative after receiving harsh backlash.

 Targeted advertising also encourages people to input more personal information in an unprotected format.
 With GPS sensitive devices, your home address could accidentally be displayed online through your smartphone.
 Your phone number can easily be gleaned from your Facebook profile.
 This makes social media an easy target for hackers.
-If someone steals your personal information, you could be the victim of identity theft and credit card fraud.
+If someone steals your personal information, you could be the victim of identity theft, credit card fraud, Mortgage fraud, Telemarketing Fraud, Health Care Fraud, and Tax fraud.